 - Mud Puddle

 - River Brew

-- Who are your customers?
-With proper business planning, this one should come rolling off your toungue.
+Who are your anticipated customers?
 Are your customers morning commuters?
 Students?
 Couples out for an evening of entertainment?
 Office workers?
-All of the above?
+All the above?
 Knowing who your customer is will help you to understand how your name will be perceived.

-- What is your business identity?
-What do you want your customers to think about when they read your name? (coffee – doh!) we’ll get to that in a moment: IN ADDITION TO COFFEE, what do you want your customers to think about?
+What is your business identity?
+What do you want your customers to think about when they read your name?
+(IN ADDITION TO COFFEE).
 This is a question only you can answer.
 Is it an emotion? a place? a memory?
 There are plenty of words other than “bean,” “cup” or “java” that you can use to get your point across.

-- Now we can tell them it’s coffee.
-You should always keep the image of coffee present so that customers can quickly identify what you do.
-Picture driving by a business at 40 MPH and seeing the name or logo; in the blink of an eye it should be readily apparent that you serve coffee as a primary business.
-On the topic of that logo make certain that the logo is clear, not overly elaborate and has a crisp and easily identified color scheme.
+Use imagery to express your product and ideals (coffee).
+Keep the image of coffee present so that customers can quickly identify what you do.
+Picture driving by a business at 40 MPH and seeing the name or logo.
+In the blink of an eye it should be clear that you serve coffee as a primary business.
+On the topic of logo: be certain that the logo is clear, not elaborate and has a crisp, easily identified color scheme.

 Popular Culture and Literature Names